CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 }
 ```

-In addition, external references (covered later in the "Relationships" chapter) also supports hashes.
+In addition, external references (covered later in the "Relationships" chapter) also support hashes.
 The following
 example illustrates how CycloneDX can refer to an external BOM and include the hashes for that BOM.
 In doing so, the
 integrity of the external BOM can be evaluated prior to use.